Yizong98/Questionnaire-to-DF/README.md

 3. Open your Command Line, type "pip install numpy"
 4. On Command Line, use cd Documents/Github/Questionnaire-to-DF to go to the project directory.
 5. type "python main.py" and follow the instruction to load your answers.
+6. When asked whether to append to existent file, just say yes and type "questions", the answers will end up being collected  in the questions.csv along with other previous ones.